- Home

 - Discuss the changes with your partner and reassure them that it doesn’t affect your enjoyment of sex.
 Include lots of foreplay to increase your satisfaction.

 - Empty your bladder (urinate) before sex to minimise urine leakage.
-Use a condom or constriction ring (available from sex shops) at the base of the penis to catch any leakage.
+If you or your partner are worried, you can use a condom or constriction ring (available from sex shops) at the base of the penis to catch any leakage.
 Pelvic floor exercises can help improve bladder control.

 - Ask your doctor about medicines or numbing gels, or talk to a sex therapist about the stop–start technique.